xari/writing/twin_peaks/twin_peaks.md

     ##   <chr>                                            <chr>     <dbl>
     ## 1 The Night of DecisionMiss Twin Peaks (see below) Season 2    8.6

-Fixing this programatically shouldn’t take much work.
+Fixing this programmatically shouldn’t take much work.
 Let’s first remove the reference to the footnote: `'(see below)'`.

 ``` r
 twin_peaks_episodes <- twin_peaks_episodes %>%